L337Rabbit/TwitchIRC/README.md

 For more information on Twitch's IRC interface see https://dev.twitch.tv/docs/irc/guide.

-# Creating a Simple Chat Client
+# Security/Authentication
 To get started, you will need to get an OAUTH token from Twitch at https://twitchapps.com/tmi/.
 See https://dev.twitch.tv/docs/irc/guide for further info.

 Do not share your OAUTH token with anyone.
 If you're doing development on stream, read further down to see 2 methods for keeping your token a secret.

+# Creating a Simple Chat Client
+The heart of this Twitch IRC API is the TwitchClient class.
+To create a new TwitchClient, you will need to set credentials using a twitch username and OAUTH token (see previous section for that).
+You can then create a client by doing the following:

 ```csharp
 using okitoki.twitch.irc.client;